bahasuru-naya/Introvert_Extrovert/README.md

 ## 📦 Getting Started

 ### 1. Web Frontend
-To use the visual interface, simply navigate to the `frontend` folder and open `index.html` in any modern web browser.
+To use the visual interface, simply open `index.html` in any modern web browser or visit the [Live Demo](https://bahasuru-naya.github.io/Introvert_Extrovert/).

 ### 2. Local API Development
 #### Clone the repository